 - Implement a teaching tool or strategy with NLI consultation and select related offerings for a total of 1 – 12 credits.

 New faculty are selected for the program each year and notified by email in September.
-The 12 credit requirement should be fulfilled by June 30 of your participation year in order to qualify for a new computer.
-To view your earned NLI credits, log onto the enrollment system at app.nli.tlos.vt.edu with your VT PID and password, then navigate to “My Transcript.”
-Credits earned are listed to the left of the course description and will be applied if you have attended the course.
+The 12 credit requirement should be fulfilled by May 31 of your participation year in order to qualify for a new computer.
+To view your earned NLI credits, log onto the enrollment system with your VT PID and password.
+Select your name, which appears in the top right corner of the page, then select to “Student Dashboard.”
+Credits earned are listed in the completed section as well as the PDF Transcript.

 Full-time teaching faculty are eligible.
 Colleges and departments select faculty to participate in the program.
 NLI does not make selections.